 At Orion, we recruit and, most importantly, train and retain well-rounded individuals with the right mix of education, experience, and abilities as well as diverse backgrounds.
-Half of Orion’s staff are women and over half represent varied ethnicities.
 Several employees are fluent in other languages, including Spanish, Vietnamese, and Mandarin.

 Our technical employees hold bachelor’s and master’s degrees in civil/environmental engineering, geology, environmental science, biology, and marine science.
 Our administrative employees have degrees in English, philosophy, sociology, and journalism.
 A couple of employees also earned master’s of business administration degrees.